 Instructions

-- Saute shallot & garlic: Heat up a large skillet over medium-high heat.
+- Heat a large skillet over medium-high heat.
 Add a tablespoon of olive oil, and add the shallots and garlic to the skillet.1 Shallot, 3 cloves Garlic

-- Make the sauce: Once the shallots and garlic are translucent, add the diced tomatoes and spices to the skillet.
+- Once the shallots and garlic are translucent and fragrant, add the canned diced tomatoes and ground spices to the skillet.
 Lower the heat to low, and let the sauce simmer for 5-7 minutes.14.5 oz can Diced tomatoes, ½ teaspoon Oregano, 1 teaspoon Red chilli flakes, ¼ teaspoon Ground cinnamon, Sea salt

-- Cook shrimp: Nestle the shrimp in the sauce, and let the shrimp warm through for 2-3 minutes.
+- Nestle the shrimp in the sauce, and let the shrimp warm through for 2-3 minutes.
 You can put a lid on the pan to keep the heat inside.1 lb Frozen shrimp

 Notes

-- If you are using raw shrimp, I recommend giving the a quick sear before you start making the sauce.
+- If using raw shrimp: I recommend giving the a quick sear before you start making the sauce.
 Once the shrimp are opaque and pink, remove them from the pan and make the sauce.
 Add the shrimp at the end, and finish with lemon, feta and parsley.

 Raman